Patrick-Cole/pygmi/pygmi/helpdocs/html/_sources/autoapi/pygmi/clust/crisp_clust/index.rst

 .. autoapi-nested-parse::

-   Crisp clustering is a set of clustering routines, using standard statistical methods, as opposed to fuzzy methods.
+   Crisp clustering is a set of clustering routines.

+   This uses standard statistical methods, as opposed to fuzzy methods.